 - TYP = Both at typical/normal levels

 I want to see TYP for designing the optimum series termination resistor.
 But I like to see FAST/SLOW also because it tells me how bad this could go.
-So here are the results shown with the SigWave tool from Cadence:
+So here are the results are shown with the SigWave tool from Cadence:

 It’s pretty obvious that the input diode is clipping the waveform in the low state, maybe that puts too much current through that diode.
 I may want to check that later.
-Also there is a lot of overshoot for both rising and falling edges.
+Also, there is a lot of overshoot for both rising and falling edges.
 Maybe that’s bad as well.
 We look at that later – now let us try Altium and see how the simulations look in that tool.

-For a similar analysis and easy compare to the earlier Cadence analysis, I had all unrouted transmission line impedance’s set to 50R and the length of the transmission line set at about 0.5ns or 70mm (yes, you can use mils too).
+For a similar analysis and easy comparison to the earlier Cadence analysis, I had all unrouted transmission line impedance’s set to 50R and the length of the transmission line set at about 0.5ns or 70mm (yes, you can use mils too).
 Then I press the button and get the result dialog box.